owenCocjin/Indusiatus/README.md

 ## Terminology
 > There are some terms I might interchange.
-> This is here just to clarify any ambiguity.\
+> This is here just to clarify any ambiguity

 - __Bundle (Bundle Chain):__ In the code I refer to the fully parsed data as a "bundle".
 This is a tuple of headers, where each header refers to the next through the `upper` object variable.